Why You Need To Clean Your Hot Tub

-To avoid any health problems, and to make sure your hot tub works better and lasts longer, we recommend setting up — and sticking to! — a cleaning schedule.
+To avoid any health problems, and to make sure your hot tub works better and lasts longer, we recommend setting up — and sticking to! — hot tub cleaning checklist.

-My team has conducted extensive research to determine the basic steps that you, as a hot tub owner, should perform regularly — regardless of the model of hot tub you own or the type of sanitizer you use.
+My team has conducted extensive research to determine the basic steps how to clean hot tub for you, as a hot tub owner, should perform regularly — regardless of the model of hot tub you own or the type of sanitizer you use.

-Wipe away any stains with a damp cloth
+Wipe down hot tub with a damp cloth

-Carefully wiping your hot tub’s shell after each use takes no time at all, but it will keep it cleaner longer and get rid of many minor contaminants.
+Carefully wiping your hot tub shell only after each use takes no time at all, but it will keep it cleaner longer and get rid of many minor contaminants.

-Check pH level and add sanitizer if needed
+Check ph level of water and add hot tub sanitizer

 Some bacteria and cosmetic contaminants may be found in the water after each use.
-Sanitizer will help eliminate them and keep your spa safer and cleaner.
-At the same time, maintaining the correct pH level helps a sanitizer to work better.
+Sanitizer for hot tub will help eliminate them and keep your hot tub safer and cleaner.
+At the same time, maintaining the correct pH level of a hot tub helps a hot tub sanitizer to work better.

 The most popular types of sanitizers are chlorine and bromine.
 Chlorine sanitizer kills bacteria effectively, but you need to use it more often than bromine, and it has a strong and distinctive odor.
 Bromine works more slowly and can be quickly destroyed by UV light.
 While it is not as good at eliminating bacterias, it still can remove contaminants after the spa procedures.
 If you want to decrease the use of chemicals, read our guide on chemical-free hot tubs.